 3. God is the Creator of free will, and that means people can choose wrong/evil, as well as good/truth.
 God does not violate the free will He gave, even though humans abuse it and one another, or defy God.
 Free will is necessary for true love and true choice.
 (Genesis 1:26,27; 3)

-4. When the course of the human experience were being tested/determined (fig. program via user election; Genesis 3), humanity (through federal representatives: Adam & Eve) chose to know both “good AND evil,” instead of God’s prescribed path.
-Therefore, the image of God in humankind (His likeness & our regency under Him) was preset toward sin (innate dissimilarity to God) and our appointed role as his sub-regents was forfeit to malevolent spirit beings (angels).
+4. When the course of the human experience was being tested/determined (fig. program via user election; Genesis 3), humanity (through federal representatives: Adam & Eve) chose to know both “good AND evil,” instead of God’s prescribed path.
+Therefore, the image of God in humankind (His likeness & our regency under Him) was preset toward sin (mortal flaw, innate dissimilarity to God) and our appointed role as his sub-regents was forfeit to malevolent spirit beings (angels).
 Said innate corruption is confirmed, manifested and evidenced by the fact that all sin (ex. shortcomings, character flaws, vices, etc.); …and also, because of mankind’s forfeiture of pure goodness, we now live in a fallen world, filled with the relentless experience of knowing both good and evil (physical suffering, disease, disaster, death, etc.).
 Such happenings are what can be called “natural evils.”
 These natural evils seem like punishments, but they are actually the natural consequences of humanity’s choice, in the most ancient times, to experience evil alongside good.
 They are not directly from God.
 But, God states that he makes rain fall on the just and unjust.
 That is, He treats everyone (as much as possible, apart from a fallen world & human choices) with the same blessings of life, so that we might know his impartiality and non-vindictive nature.
 And, Romans 8 declares that even the rest of creation groans, while awaiting the time humanity is fully redeemed by God’s Plan.

 5. If we are not experiencing natural evils, then the evils we experience are the results of our (and others’) corrupted nature (like Satan’s nature more than God’s).
 That means we & others can do things that affect our lives, directly or indirectly (1 Peter 2:20, 3:8-22).
 Most times, we suffer, due to the choices of others… and this universe works according to the principle of action and consequence.
 But, if we cause the effect of suffering on ourselves (for having done wrong or risky things), what else do we expect?
 Some ask, “why do bad things happen to good people?”
 But there is only One who is Good, and He died for the unjust willingly… so that we may be rescued, not condemned (John 3:16; Romans 5:8).
 Moreover, God calls Himself the Redeemer, because He can cash in the evils we experience—at the hands of others and of our own doing—for a better story of our experiencing His goodness, unfailing Love and His glory.

 6. We also have a very real, spiritual enemy: Satan and fallen angels and demons.
 Not only do these evil spirits operate in the unseen (spirit) realm on the individual level, but some also operate unseen on the local, regional and even national / international levels.
 Again, these beings were given a ruling occupancy, when mankind chose to know evil…. and when God further turned over the rulership of the nations to them, due to mankind’s desire (as accounted in the Bible at the Tower of Babel, see Genesis 11 & Deuteronomy 32:8-9).
 The presence of and corrupting influence of these fallen spiritual beings is another major reason why there are wars, disease and famine, caused mostly by the greed of human national/global economy and governance “leaders.”
 The Bible calls the sum of these enemies “the (fallen) World,” and Bible scholars agree that the “world” is Satan’s anti-God system of rule for subjugating and continually deceiving humanity (2 Corinthians 4:4).
 Those who are held captive by Satan via “the world” are also equated with “the world,” since they are its constituents by default.
 Thankfully, Jesus says to His disciples, “In this world, you will have Tribulation, but be of good courage; I have overcome the world” (John 16:33).
-In other words, Jesus arrived in human flesh, in order to defeat Satan’s present, evil world and set human captives free!
+In other words, Jesus arrived in human flesh, in order to defeat Satan’s present, evil world and set human captives free via the reconciliation of all things!

 7. God will—one day—create a new world, after he brings all evil to justice (Revelation 20-21).
 Those who trust Him for their own forgiveness and for a relationship with Him will see all things righted… but that time is not now.
 Currently, we wait patiently and endure, knowing that we (who believe) are rescued and awaiting the appearing of Jesus (Titus 2:13), the only Source of mankind’s reconciliation to God.

-8. During our (believers’) wait, God wants to turn our trials and hardships into the way to teach us about selflessness, love, wisdom, meekness and devotion to Him (James 1).
+8. During our (believers’) wait, God wants to turn our trials and hardships into the way to teach us about selflessness, empathy, mercy, love, wisdom, meekness and devotion to Him (James 1).
 Without these trials and hardships, our corrupted human nature would just keep turning inward and never be transformed into being like Jesus, our Savior (Hebrews 11-12).
 These hardships and trials, allowed by but not designed by God, are called “correction,” and they are not vindictive actions by God.
-Offenses must happen in this fallen world, but God wishes to work redemption through them.
-Hardships can be transformative, if we trust the Redeemer of all evil to do Hus work presently and hereafter.
+Offenses must happen in this fallen world, and the one who does them is “undone,” but God wishes to work redemption through them.
+Hardships can be transformative, if we trust the Redeemer of all evil to do His work presently and hereafter.
 In that process, we ourselves are changed; and that transformation has a great deal to do with His plan for the Ages and our specific purpose in His Kingdom.
 Again, God’s transforming us through the process of redeeming hardships is not punishment—an unending judgement for eternity.
 If we experience the evil people do, or the consequences of our own wrongdoing, it is never “God’s Plan.”
 But, again, He can redeem it because of Jesus.
 If it is a natural evil (sickness, death or destruction) then He makes all things new in the new world.
 Besides these things, believers are presently to act as if the future kingdom is already present in their person.
 This is called the New & Living Way that Jesus Himself demonstrated and instills in believers.
 This “Way” is completely opposed to that of “the (fallen) World,” with its strong & corrupting, selfish desires.

 10. Actions to take: